Nadruvians

-The Nadruvians were a now-extinct Prussian tribe.
-They lived in Nadruvia (alternative spellings include: Nadruva, Nadrowite, Nadrovia, Nadrauen, Nadravia, Nadrow and Nadra), a large territory in northernmost Prussia.
+The Nadruvians were an Old Prussian tribe.
+Now extinct, they lived in Nadruvia (alternative spellings include: Nadruva, Nadrowite, Nadrovia, Nadrauen, Nadravia, Nadrow and Nadra), a large territory in northernmost Prussia.
 They bordered the Skalvians on the Neman (Nemunas) River just to the north, the Sudovians to the east, and other Prussian tribes to the south and west.
 Most information about the clan is provided in a chronicle by Peter von Dusburg.

 History

 In 1236 Peter of Dusburg wrote that Nadruvia was the location of Romuva, the sacred center of Baltic religion.
 From Romuva Kriwe, the chief priest or "pagan Pope", ruled over the religion of all the Balts.
 No other sources mention the place.
 Scientists have considerable doubts if such an organized structure existed.

 As the northernmost clan, Nadruvians were conquered last by the Teutonic Knights, a German crusading military order.
 In 1230 the Knights set up their base in the Chełmno Land in Poland and proceeded to conquer all pagans and convert them to Christianity.
 The first military encounters between Nadruvians and the Knights began ca. 1255 when the Knights were trying to conquer Sambians, western neighbors of Nadruvians.
 Dusburg alleges that Nadruvians had several fortresses with strong garrisons.
 Two distorted names are given (Otholicia and Cameniswika) and it is very difficult to identify their location.
 Nadruvians built another castle at Velowe when the Knights reached their lands.
 Sambians had to surrender in 1277, but the conquest of Nadruvians was delayed by the Great Prussian Uprising that broke out in 1260.
 The uprising ended in 1274, and Nadruvians fell in 1275.
 Prussian fortress at Velowe was captured by the Teutonic Knights and renamed to Wehlau.
 A handful of Nadruvians retreated into Grand Duchy of Lithuania.
 The rest were incorporated into the Monastic state of the Teutonic Knights and merged with Lithuanian and German settlers.
 In 1454, the region was incorporated by King Casimir IV Jagiellon to the Kingdom of Poland.
 After the subsequent Thirteen Years' War, the longest of all Polish–Teutonic wars, since 1466, it formed part of Poland as a fief held by the Teutonic Order, and after 1525 held by secular Ducal Prussia.
 Eventually, sometime after the 16th century, Nadruvians became extinct.
 The bulk of Nadruvia became part of the predominantly Lithuanian-inhabited region of Lithuania Minor.